Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Here are the 3 reasons why your gymnast won’t eat “healthy foods”.

-If you nag long enough, there are some gymnasts who will go ahead and eat whatever food you’re trying to get them to eat…broccoli, cauliflower, whole wheat something, etc. But the kicker is that they’re likely not going to readily eat those things on their own, when you’re not around.
+If you nag long enough, some gymnasts will go ahead and eat whatever healthy food you’re trying to get them to eat…broccoli, cauliflower, whole wheat something, etc. But here’s the kicker: they’re likely not going to readily eat those things on their own when you’re not around.
 This may not be a big deal while they’re growing up, but you want to raise a healthy adult who will eat their veggies on their own in college and beyond.